A Tail's Tale

 A Tail's Tale (尾かしら付き。, Okashiratsuki) is a Japanese manga series written and illustrated by Mizu Sahara.
 It was serialized in Coamix's Monthly Comic Zenon manga magazine from March 2018 to May 2021.
 A live-action film adaptation premiered in Japanese theaters in August 2023.

+Synopsis

+Nachi is a member of the softball club, however, unlike the other students at her school, she is less prone to sunburn due to her pale skin, which makes her stand out.
+Her classmates consider her a strange and unbearable girl because she refuses to be approached by popular boys.
+The story begins to unfold when she suddenly becomes interested in a mysterious boy named Utsumi at her swimming class.

 Media

 Manga

-Written and illustrated by Mizu Sahara, A Tail's Tale was serialized in Coamix's Monthly Comic Zenon manga magazine from March 24, 2018 to May 25, 2021.
-Its chapters were compiled into four tankōbon volumes released from November 20, 2018 to July 19, 2021.
+Written and illustrated by Mizu Sahara, A Tail's Tale was serialized in Coamix's Monthly Comic Zenon manga magazine from March 24, 2018, to May 25, 2021.
+Its chapters were compiled into four tankōbon volumes released from November 20, 2018, to July 19, 2021.
 The series is licensed in English by Tokyopop.